 As with many other detox products, some people claim that detox water flushes toxins from your skin and improves its appearance.

-However, there is little evidence to back up these claims.
-Drinking water will improve your skin's hydration if you're dehydrated.
-However, it won't change the appearance of your skin unless the dehydration is severe (28, 29).
+However, there’s little evidence to back up these claims.
+Drinking water will improve your skin’s hydration if you’re dehydrated.
+However, it won’t change the appearance of your skin unless the dehydration is severe (

-Bottom Line: Detox water won't help you flush toxins from your body or make it more alkaline.
-There is also no evidence that it improves complexion.
+Detox water won’t help you flush toxins from your body or make it more alkaline.
+There’s also no evidence that it improves complexion.

-The idea that you can speed up and improve your body's detox pathways by drinking detox water is false.
+The idea that you can speed up and improve your body’s detox pathways by drinking detox water is unlikely.

-That said, it is still a healthy drink with a few health benefits.
+That said, it’s still a healthy drink with a few health benefits.
 Nevertheless, you could probably get most of these benefits from drinking regular water.

 However, people often find plain water boring.

-If infusing your water with fruits and vegetables means that you drink more water and less sugary drinks, then it can only be a good thing.
+If infusing your water with fruits and vegetables means that you drink the recommended amount of water each day and fewer sugary drinks, then it can only be a good thing.